schliepk/UMM_CSCI_4453_Lab_4/README.md

 SELECT count(*) FROM randA, randB, randA AS C WHERE (randA.A<randB.A OR randA.A > randB.b) AND C.B=randB.b;
 ```
+This one takes some time to run... so this is a good time **in another terminal** to open up another connection to the database and use the command `SHOW PROCESSLIST;`  You can watch your query run.
+When you get tired of waiting note the Id (mine was 481) and then use the `KILL` command.
+I used `Kill 481;`

-It took me about a minute for it to run.
-Now add indices to the relevant columns (well... all of them)
+I got tired after about 5 minutes Now add indices to the relevant columns (well... all of them)

 ```{sql}
 ALTER TABLE randA ADD INDEX A (A);